-In general, storing the kayak indoors is preferred over holding it outside, as long as the conditions indoors do not compromise the kayak's other storage needs.
+In general, storing the kayak indoors is preferred over holding it outside, as long as the indoor conditions do not compromise the other storage needs.

 Kayaks must sometimes be stored outdoors, which is not ideal, and a kayak is impossible to keep a kayak indoors for some people.